 The Paleolithic Diet, commonly known as the Paleo Diet, hearkens to our very recent past.
-The 2.5 million year long Paleolithic (Old Stone) Period ended only twelve thousand years ago, which in evolutionary time is only a moment.
+The 2.5 million year long Paleolithic (Old Stone) Period ended only twelve thousand years ago.
+In evolutionary time that's only a moment.

 Ancient Technology and New